 Newquay Zoo has been a long term supporter of Save Vietnam’s Wildlife (previously the Carnivore and Pangolin Conservation programme).
 Newquay Zoo staff regularly visit Cuc Phuong National Park to offer expertise and work alongside staff and volunteers at the rescue and rehabilitation centre.
-Newquay Zoo staff also co-ordinate the European breeding programme for the Owston’s palm civet, a charismatic carnivore currently listed as Vulnerable by the IUCN due to continuing population decline.
+Newquay Zoo staff also co-ordinate the European breeding programme for the Owston’s palm civet, a charismatic carnivore currently listed as Endangered by the IUCN due to continuing population decline.

 BE THE FIRST TO KNOW!